NB: Media enquiries may be directed to Steve Taylor at:

 · Breach of Implied Statutory Warranties under the Resource Management Act.

-Again, on legal advice, I then cancelled the Contract with Grant King & NZ Sleepouts to build the Sleepout, and requested a refund of the money I had paid to Grant King for multiple breaches of Contract – Grant King refused to give me the refund, and so I am now in the process of taking legal action against Grant King & NZ Sleepouts, and warning all and sundry to stay right away from Grant King & NZ Sleepouts.
+Again, on legal advice, I then cancelled the Contract with Grant King & NZ Sleepouts to build the Sleepout, and requested a refund of the money I had paid to Grant King for multiple breaches of Contract – Grant King refused to give me the refund, and I took legal action against Grant King.

-Between August 2011 & December 2011, Grant King issued no less than 25 assurances to me that the Sleepout I had paid for on the basis of advice that Grant King had given to me would be built – it is my honest opinion that every single assurance given to me was a lie.
+Between August 2011 & December 2011, Grant King issued no less than 25 assurances to me that the Sleepout I had paid for on the basis of advice that Grant King had given to me would be built - every single assurance given to me was a lie.

 Update 3/6/12: Grant Norman King has now been formally charged by the Ministry of Economic Development for breach of bankruptcy: http://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=10810463